-Compared to corporations and other organisations, the amount of paperwork you need to submit as a sole trader is negligible, but there's still a lot you need to know.
+Compared to corporations and other organisations, the amount of paperwork you need to complete a sole trader tax return is negligible, but there's still a lot you need to know.

 The person running the business - i.e. the sole trader - controls and runs the business by using their individual Tax File Number (TFN), and can apply for an Australian Business Number (ABN) for their business dealings.
 You can apply for an ABN for free at abr.gov.au.

 As a sole trader, you alone are responsible for any tax your business must pay.
 You must include all your business income, and report it on yaour individual tax return.
 Naturally, you may deduct any expenses incurred which were for the purpose of your business.

 Come tax time you need to report your taxable income (or loss).
 This is basically your assessable business income, minus your allowable business deductions, as well as any other assessable income, such as salary or wages (those shown on a payment summary), plus dividends and rental income.
 Once again, you can minus any deductions against this income.

 Why Become A Sole Trader?

 If you are setting up a new business, becoming a sole trader is the easiest and cheapest option when compared to other structures such as partnerships.
 There are usually no set-up costs and only simple tools such as a bookkeeping program are required.

 Points Of Note For Sole Traders

 There are several factors affecting sole traders which should be noted.

 GST: Sole Traders may apply for GST registration, which can be done on the ABN application form.
 You are required to register for GST if your annual turnover is $75,000 or more.